TrickyyRL/Jeem/README.md

 If you have any questions, please ask in Discussions and I will probably respond! 😁

+If you can, please star this GitHub repo! ⭐

 ## 💬 Frequently Asked Questions

 ### 1. *The Python program doesn't output a response, what do I do?*